Werfire/7tv-telegram/README.md

 ## Using the bot:

 Start by typing `@s7ntvbot` in any chat.
-You can specify optional number for limit as prefix (50 max, default 20) and then optional @CHANNEL_NAME to search emotes from some channel with its aliases.
-You can also make search exact match and case-sensitive by quoting emote name.
+You can specify optional number for limit as prefix (will disable pagination scroll) and then optional @CHANNEL_NAME to search emotes from some channel with its aliases.
+You can also make search exact match and case-sensitive by quoting emote name and/or add caption to sent emote with emote name by prefixing search with '*'.
 Non-ASCII (e.g. cyrillic) emote names will also work.

-Example with all the features: `@s7ntvbot 67 @melharucos "melHi"`
+Example with all the features: `@s7ntvbot 67 @melharucos *"melHi"`

 ## Development